Shomrim (neighborhood watch group): Williamsburg Shomrim

+Staten Island Shmira

+Staten Island Shmira patrols the neighborhoods of Willowbrook, Manor Heights, Westerleigh, New Springville and Todt Hill among others responding to various situations and emergencies, providing security and keeping order at large community events, and maintaining a visual presence in order to deter crime.

 Eastern United States

 Baltimore Shomrim

 Baltimore Shomrim was founded in 2005 in response to a rash of burglaries in the city's Orthodox Jewish community.
 In its first five years, the organization received over 4,600 calls for assistance.
 Members - generally local Orthodox businessmen and shopkeepers - wear matching jackets and carry two-way radios.
 The organization divides the area under surveillance into quadrants and responds quickly to all calls.
 Among the calls for help are bicycle thefts, missing children, and suicide attempts.